Programs

 Ascend Capital Accelerator

 In 2017, Wacif launched the Ascend Capital Accelerator as a solution to a gap in the small business ecosystem of programs available to assist non-tech, high-growth entrepreneurs seeking to grow their ventures.
-Our 2022 Thrive Cohort (applications closed March 18, 2022), Wacif’s fifth Ascend cohort, is focused on building the resilience of entrepreneurs and their ability to thrive in disruption.
+Our 2024 Ascend.Retail (applications close on September 13, 2024), Wacif’s fifth Ascend cohort, is focused on building the resilience of entrepreneurs and their ability to thrive in disruption.
 Please monitor this website for additional cohorts opening throughout the year.

 Past Initiatives